Lcm Of 105 And 770

 The LCM has a wide range of applications beyond simple mathematical exercises.
 Its importance extends to various fields, including:

 • Scheduling: Determining the time when multiple events will occur simultaneously.
-For example, scheduling meetings, coordinating machine operations, or planning recurring tasks.
+Here's one way to look at it: scheduling meetings, coordinating machine operations, or planning recurring tasks.

 • Fractions: Finding the least common denominator when adding or subtracting fractions.